-That’s why I’m an advocate of option two – start from the first draft of copy.
+That’s why I’m an advocate of option two – start from the first draft of the copy.
 I don’t say option one is wrong.
-It is reasonable approach for some groups of prospects and for some purposes cold email may serve.
+It is a reasonable approach for some groups of prospects and for some purposes cold email may serve.
 But I’ve seen great results (50% reply rate!) following option two.

 How to start from the copy?

-Ok, so it’s time you take all the knowledge about best cold email practices you got so far, just in case you make sure you know the 10 Golden Rules of Cold Email, and following all these you’re trying to write a template that:
+Ok, so it’s time you take all the knowledge about best cold email practices you got so far, just in case you make sure you know the 10 Golden Rules of Cold Email, and following all these, you’re trying to write a template that:

 - makes perfect sense for your target group,